HemanthRam028/My_Blog/README.md

 Ensure smooth content expansion with a seamless transition when the user clicks "Read More," expanding the content without causing any layout shift.
 Manage the expanded/collapsed state efficiently, so that if the user refreshes the page or navigates away, the state is remembered (whether the content is expanded or collapsed).
 ![View](screenshot4.png)

+Assignment3
+ we didnot find any new change after code update.